How to apply

 The FOR classification allows research and development (R&D) activity to be categorised according to the field of research.
 In this respect, it is the methodology used in the R&D that is being considered.
 Please enter up to FIVE codes from the list of research codes supplied in “Fields of Research Classification Codes” here.
 For a list of codes, please refer to the Field of Research Calculator at:

-Please use codes that are as specific as possible, i.e. 6 digits.
+Please use codes that are as specific as possible, in other words, 6 digits.
 Also indicate project key words or phrases not exceeding 255 characters in total (separated by commas or semi-colons; please do not use the return key).

 As part of the Society’s New Zealand Research Information System (NZRIS) obligations, we are required to report the share of each FOR code to the proposed research.
 Please indicate the % share of each FOR code to the proposed research.
 The shares should add up to 100%.

 Socio-Economic Objective (SEO) classification

 The Australian and New Zealand Standard Research Classification (ANZSRC) and SEO classification allow R&D activity in Australia and New Zealand to be categorised according to the intended purpose or outcome of the research rather than the processes or techniques used in order to achieve this objective.
 The purpose categories include processes, products, health, education and other social and environmental aspects in Australia and New Zealand that R&D activity aims to improve.
 Please enter up to FIVE codes from the drop-down field, using codes that are as specific as possible.
 For a list of codes, please refer to the Socio-Economic Objectives Calculator at:

 As part of the Society’s NZRIS obligations, we are required to report the share of each SEO code to the proposed research.
 Please indicate the % share of each SEO code to the proposed research.
 The shares should add up to 100%.